probmods/webppl/docs/functions/other.rst

 .. js:function:: AIS(model[, options])

+   Returns an estimate of the log of the normalization constant of ``model``.
+This is not an unbiased estimator, rather it is a stochastic lower bound. [grosse16]_

-   Estimates the log of the normalization constant of ``model`` using annealed importance sampling.
-The MCMC transition operator used is based on the :ref:`MH kernel <mh>`.
+   The MCMC transition operator used is based on the :ref:`MH kernel
+   <mh>`.

    The following options are supported: